 Pre-production for the movie lasted just one week.
-The production was hastily conceived when Larry Cohen was fired from directing I, the Jury, which was shooting in New York.
+The movie was hastily conceived when Larry Cohen was fired from directing I, the Jury, which was shooting in New York.
 Apparently determined not to waste the hotel room he had paid for, Cohen hired the actors and prepared a shooting script within six days.
-This was the first production for the new AIP (Arkoff International Pictures).
+This was the first production by Samuel Arkoff’s newly created AIP (Arkoff International Pictures).

 According to interviews, Cohen once looked at the Chrysler Building and said, “That’d be the coolest place to have a nest.”
 This single thought was the idea that began the creation of this movie.

 David Carradine agreed to play Shepard even though he didn’t receive a script to read prior to his first day of working on the film.
 Bruce Willis apparently wanted to star in David Carradine’s role but wasn’t a known name at the time that Larry Cohen could depend on to be bankable.

 Q stands for Quetzalcoatl, a winged serpent that was once worshipped by the Aztecs.
 In 1982 New York someone has been performing ritual sacrifices, flaying victims of their skin.
 As a result, Q has flown all the way to the city and has taken residence in the iconic Chrysler Building.
 She’s also laid an egg, from which a baby Q will soon emerge.

 Apparently, it’s next to impossible to surprise a New Yorker as living in the city means that you’ve seen it all.
 And that certainly seems to be the case in this film because no one in New York seems to notice that there’s a winged serpent flying above the skyscrapers.